 We had plans to roll out our own 3rd party social audit program, and not rely on 3rd party audits conducted on behalf of another customer in the last reporting period.
-Unfortunately, Covid-19 stymied those efforts, and this is now planned for the next reporting period.
+Unfortunately, Covid-19 has continued to stymie these efforts, and this is now planned for the next reporting period.